Ruckus000/carroChatbotTraining/API_README.md

 ## Important Notes

 1. **The API is already running** - You don't need to start it manually, the Docker container is handling this
-2. **API Response Format** - The API returns both intent and entities, use them to build your response logic
+2. **Conversation State** - The dialog endpoint maintains state between turns when you provide the same conversation_id
+3. **Dialog Flow** - The system will guide users through required information for different flows (towing, roadside assistance, etc.)
-3. **Error Handling** - Always implement proper error handling as shown in the example
+4. **Error Handling** - Always implement proper error handling as shown in the example
-4. **Connectivity Issues** - Test your app's behavior when the API is unreachable
+5. **Connectivity Issues** - Test your app's behavior when the API is unreachable